handmadecode/quill/README.md

 The sections will appear in the order they were added to the `LinkedHashMap`.
 The default sections are added in the order they are listed above.
 New sections will thereby appear last in the report.
-One way to rearrange the sections is to remove a report and add it back:
+One way to rearrange the default sections is to remove a report and add it back:

     reportsDashboard {
         def testsection = sections.remove('test')